-The hurdle that many borrowers will face is the last minute credit check.
+The hurdle that many borrowers will face is the last-minute credit check.
 In the past, when applying for the loan you would have your credit checked at the beginning of the process, and if you were approved – and the loan was underwritten, you could almost be sure that your loan would be funded.
-Now with the new initiative, after the loan has been underwritten and approved there will now be a last minute credit check before closing to make sure your credit situation hasn’t changed.
+Now with the new initiative, after the loan has been underwritten and approved there will be a last-minute credit check before closing to make sure your credit situation hasn’t changed.

 Things Not To Do Before Your Home Loan Is Funded

 In order to ensure that you don’t lose your rate, or lose the funding on your home loan altogether, here are some things that you should avoid doing when you’re trying to buy a home – right up until the loan has been funded and you’ve closed on the home.

 - Don’t open new credit cards or lines of credit: When the amount of debt you take on, or available credit goes up, that will be a negative to lenders.
 Stay away from these things until you’ve moved into your new house – after the loan has been funded.

 - Don’t make any new charges on your existing credit: If you already have existing credit cards or lines of credit, don’t make any new charges, especially larger ones, on the card.
 Your debt-to-income ratio will be determined, and the more debt you have, the worse off you are.

 - Don’t finance any large purchases: Put any plans to finance a new car, ATV or other large ticket item until after you buy the home.
 Even leasing a car should be put on hold.
 Again, your debt-to-income ratio will be looked at.